Logiqx/gps-wizard/docs/accuracy/samsung.md

 - **Qualcomm** Snapdragon 820
   - [teardown](https://www.ifixit.com/Teardown/Samsung+Galaxy+S7+Teardown/56686)
 - Samsung [Exynos 8890](https://semiconductor.samsung.com/processor/mobile-processor/exynos-8-octa-8890/) does not include GNSS
   - **Broadcom** BCM4774
+  - Features on my Galaxy S7 (SM-G930F, Android 8.0.0), according to GPSTest
+    - GPS, GLONASS, BeiDou
+    - Estimated hAcc is typically in 2m increments - e.g. 4.0, 6.0, 8.0 but 3.0 has been observed.
+    - No vAcc accompanying hAcc - support added in Android 8.0 but maybe not in Samsung or BCM4774?
+    - No sAcc or bAcc (blank) - support added in Android 8.0 but maybe not in Samsung or BCM4774?
 - [GNSS smartphones positioning: advances, challenges, opportunities, and future perspectives](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8604560/) in 2021
   - [Precise GNSS for Everyone: Precise Positioning Using Raw GPS Measurements from Android Smartphones](https://www.researchgate.net/publication/309645977_Precise_GNSS_for_Everyone_Precise_Positioning_Using_Raw_GPS_Measurements_from_Android_Smartphones) 2016
     - They used Samsung Galaxy S7 smartphone with the Broadcom BCM4774